Paal Poli | Paal Poori

 Can I use regular milk for Paal poli?

-Yes, you can boil milk and cook till the milk is reduced to 1/2 the quantity.
-To speed the cooking I used evaporated milk.
-Boil 6 cups of milk and col till the milk reduces to half the quantity.
+Yes, you can boil milk and cook it till the milk is reduced to ½ its quantity.
+To speed up the cooking, I used evaporated milk.
+Boil 6 cups of milk and cool till the milk reduces to half the quantity. https://youtube.com/playlist?list=PL3zYDDQHDMStzMgiV9xAJ6J-AloVRgJle

 Can I use condensed milk instead of evaporated milk?

-Yes, you can use condensed milk but add very little as it will make the milk thick.
-Use around 2 tbsp of condensed milk for 3 cups of reduced milk.
+Yes, you can use condensed milk, but add very little as it will make the milk thick.
+Use around 2 tablespoon of condensed milk for 3 cups of reduced milk.

 Should I add sugar to the Poli?